 “It really depends on how well it was installed and how well it’s taken care of,” said Hughes.
 “It’s reported that the average air conditioning system needs to be replaced every 15 years, but that also takes into account systems that give out in six years, and ones that last 20 years.”

 It’s not usually worth spending the money to repair a system that’s nearing the end of its days, especially if it uses R22 refrigerant, as that’s being completely phased out by 2020, Carman said.

 “That’s like trying to repair a tape deck instead of getting an iPod,” he said.
 “You have to think about whether you’re repairing something that’s going to be obsolete, even in its repaired state.”

 Keeping your HVAC system running smoothly will require occasional maintenance over time.

 “Things like the capacitor, which is like the battery, or the contractors, which are like electrical switches, are basic repairs,” said Carman.
-“But when you encounter leaks in the coils or the compressor starts giving you issues, those are big repairs and you wouldn’t necessarily want to do it.”
+“But when you get into leaks in the coils or the compressor starts giving you issues, those are large repairs and you wouldn’t necessarily want to do it.”

 Exhausted with paying an arm and a leg for HVAC repairs, only to have the system fail again next month?
 Ask Service Experts about the benefits of their exclusive Advantage Program where you can subscribe to home comfort from a new, high-efficiency HVAC system with no down payment, no repair charges ever for labor or parts and no cost annual maintenance.